joshmh/blind-signer/Tutorial.md

 #### Creating the transaction

 Open Electrum.
 Click on *Send* tab.
 Chose amount and click on the *Pay...* button.
 Click on the *Advanced* button.
 Choose target fee and click on the *Finalize* button.
-Click *Export*, *Export to clipboard*.
+Click *Export*, *Export to file*.

-Connect the Burner Armory and SSH into it.
-Insert blank μSD card (we will name this card **T**).
-Type
+Insert μSD card into computer and find name of block device via `df`.
+Run `host-burner` app:

 ```
-write psbt HERE_PASTE_YOUR_CLIPBOARD
+./burner -burn -binary -type psbt -file PATH_TO_PSBT -device DEVICE_NAME
 ```

-After USB armory writes PSBT, you can exit SHH session and disconnect Armory (maybe you want you can leave this Armory connected in order to skip same network configuration afterwards when you want to load signed transaction).
+After you get confirmation message, remove μSD card.

+Note: you can also Burner armory for this.
+In that case, export transaction from Electrum via *Export to clipboard* option.
+In Armory ssh terminal run `write psbt YOUR_PSBT`.

 #### Signing the transaction